siddolo/metasploit-winbox_settings/README.md

 Post module for Metasploit to extracts Mikrotik Winbox credentials saved in the "settings.cfg.viw" file when the "Keep Password" option is selected in Winbox.

+This repository is obsolete.
+The module is now part of [metasploit](https://github.com/rapid7/metasploit-framework)!

 ## Module options

 ```